Gadara's Indemonians

 (Lk 4,34).

-The evangelists agree in leaving us witness that the devil knows very well who Jesus is, while men proclaim him a prophet, others a sent by God, without being able to immediately recognize him as a son of God.
-The shocking thing is therefore that the devil is fully aware of the mystery of Jesus, the Son of God: "Did you come here to torment us before the time?", as if to say "what are you doing here now, your presence bothers me, you came too soon, before I have my kingdom made of this land and of the men who inhabit it"; and this is why the people of Gadara "went out to meet Jesus: when they saw him, they begged him to leave their territory": the evil one was subjugating all the inhabitants of that city so much as to set them against Jesus, the supreme Good, the "disturber" of evil; and they begged him to go.
+The evangelists agree in leaving us witness that the devil knows very well who Jesus is, while men proclaim him a prophet, others a scent by God, without being able to immediately recognize him as a son of God.
+The shocking thing is therefore that the devil is fully aware of the mystery of Jesus, the Son of God: “Did you come here to torment us before the time?”, as if to say “what are you doing here now, your presence bothers me, you came too soon, before I have my kingdom made of this land and of the men who inhabit it”; and this is why the people of Gadara “went out to meet Jesus: when they saw him, they begged him to leave their territory”: the evil one was subjugating all the inhabitants of that city so much as to set them against Jesus, the supreme Good, the “disturber” of evil; and they begged him to go.

 Jesus is an obstacle to the diabolical work; it is no coincidence that the two demons on the shore cunningly ask him, if driven out, to be sent to the herd of pigs; and so it happened: the herd fell off the cliff and died in the waves, causing further damage to the Gadarenos, who lost an entire herd and felt “threatened” by the presence of Jesus; they did not care that the two demon-possessed fellow citizens had been freed, but the “torment” that Jesus was causing them with His presence and His work; but it could only be so, since the one who was guiding and inspiring them against Jesus was the devil himself.

 The two possessed are described as furious to such an extent that no one could go down that road anymore: the demonic action acts to unbalance and destabilize the whole human person, so much so that when they left the body of men and entered the swine, the whole herd fell into waves and perished.
 But why does Jesus allow this to happen?
 Do we have to deduce that he was a fool, a reckless, who did not know what would happen?
-Allowing demons to go to swine is, for Jesus, a precious opportunity to demonstrate what the demon is capable of doing, which even reaches the destruction of an entire herd, an invaluable asset for the subsistence of that people (the Gadarians), for provoke it; that people, however, now have the choice of whether to stay with Satan and perish completely or stay with God and have the option of being freed from the captivity of the demon.
+Allowing demons to go to swine is, for Jesus, a precious opportunity to demonstrate what the demon is capable of doing, which even reaches the destruction of an entire herd.
+This is an invaluable asset for the subsistence of that people (the Gadarians), for provoke it.
+Those people, however, now have the choice of whether to stay with Satan and perish completely or stay with God and have the option of being freed from the captivity of the demon.

 Matthew, in his narration, does more, pushes us to reflect: who are the true possessed?
 Who is on the side of the devil?
-The diabolical action is deducible from the state in which the sufferer finds himself: the two possessed on the shore are furious, because they refuse to submit to the will of Satan, and with their limited means they try to rebel against his power; the Gadarians, on the other hand, are "calm" and carry out the directives of the evil one (they cast out Jesus), because they have now become his instrument; they are the real possessed and it is for this reason that Jesus heals only the two obsessed, who are still refusing to be subjugated by Satan and - with their torment - show that they want to reject him.
+The diabolical action is deducible from the state in which the sufferer finds himself: the two possessed on the shore are furious, because they refuse to submit to the will of Satan, and with their limited means they try to rebel against his power; the Gadarians, on the other hand, are “calm” and carry out the directives of the evil one (they cast out Jesus), because they have now become his instrument; they are the real possessed, and it is for this reason that Jesus heals only the two obsessed, who are still refusing to be subjugated by Satan and - with their torment: show that they want to reject him.

-The teaching of this parable is therefore that of always being vigilant towards a possible demonic action, because it is very ferocious, especially when the person has set out to follow Jesus: for the devil this is a defeat and he will do everything possible to discourage her on the way and make her rush back towards him.
+The teaching of this parable is therefore that of always being vigilant towards a possible demonic action, because it is very ferocious, especially when the person has set out to follow Jesus: for the devil this is a defeat, and he will do everything possible to discourage her on the way and make her rush back towards him.
 Whoever is faithful to the Lord will always be attacked by this strength, which leads to interior combat; but Jesus does not abandon him to himself, he supports him and can restore peace to him (in fact the two possessed are healed): for this reason, despite the attacks, we must never stop looking for him, going to meet him, following him, believe in Him and His promises.

-We are all exposed to this evil force, whose weapons reside in flattery and earthly pleasures; if we are persevering in vigilance, we will not be taken by surprise and we will not fall into diabolical traps: only in this way, and with God's help, our certainties will not be undermined, and nothing can divide us from the Supreme Good.
-Only in you Lord can we find the strength and the certainty of not falling into the hands of the evil one: "Lord, to whom shall we go?
-You alone have the words of eternal life and we have believed and known that you are the Holy One of God".
+We are all exposed to this evil force, whose weapons reside in flattery and earthly pleasures; if we are persevering in vigilance, we will not be taken by surprise, and we will not fall into diabolical traps: only in this way, and with God's help, our certainties will not be undermined, and nothing can divide us from the Supreme Good.
+Only in you, Lord, can we find the strength and the certainty of not falling into the hands of the evil one: “Lord, to whom shall we go?
+You alone have the words of eternal life, and we have believed and known that you are the Holy One of God”.

 (Gv 6,68-69).